Skip to main content Skip to footer

 • If the test report is not received by the scheduled date, the water service will once again be subject to disconnection.
 Water service shall not be restored without a passing test.

-The City of Meridian has created a courtesy list of local testers who have volunteered their contact information and pricing.
+See a courtesy list of local testers who have volunteered their contact information and pricing.

 Backflow Testers